-If your business also has a brick-and-mortar location, offering both an online and in-store experience will help your business keep up with others in the industry.
-Businesses with a physical location can offer a "pick up in store" option to your customers.
+If your business also has a brick-and-mortar location, maintaining both an online and in-store experience will help your business maintain a competitive edge in your industry.
+Businesses with a physical location can offer omnichannel options, like in-store pickup, to your customers.

-"This can help reduce shipping costs as well as drive people in-stores," said Greg Zakowicz, senior commerce marketing analyst at Oracle + Bronto.
+"This can help reduce shipping costs as well as drive people in-store," said Greg Zakowicz, senior commerce marketing analyst at Oracle Bronto.

 3. Mobile optimization

 Many consumers use their mobile devices to make purchases, with convenience and accessibility being major priorities for online shoppers.
 If you want your products to sell, you'll have to make your mobile site as user-friendly as possible.

 "A small business needs to ensure that they have a great [user] experience on smartphones and tablet devices," said Jacklyn Deans, e-commerce consultant and founder of Flash + Color.
 "These sites should be responsive, meaning that the site's design will shift to render well on any customer device."